MS1034/pattern-matching/docs/about-model.md

 # Our Solution - Distance Engine

 Based on the above information, we devised a new approach to checking the behavior.
-If the trading behavior could be represented as a function of sequences, we can use some king of scoring system to see how close are two sequences.
+If the trading behavior could be represented as a function of sequences, we can use some kind of scoring system to see how close are two sequences.
 An important point to consider in these abstractions is that the data is temporal.
 If we are converting it into a sequence based, we need to preserve this trait.
 (For example, benchmark can be of 3 years and we are asked to see comparison of 3 month activity to see if it is according to the mark).

 ## Some Insights From the Data